jsmensah002/ML-Model-Comparison-Categorical-Targets/README.md

 - Churn prediction = 0

 Support Vector Classification Results:
-- R^2 (full dataset) = 0.7963
+- R^2 (full dataset) = 0.7394
-- R^2 (Trained 80% of the dataset) = 0.7945
+- R^2 (Trained 80% of the dataset) = 0.7392
-- R^2 (Tested 20% of the dataset) = 0.8035
+- R^2 (Tested 20% of the dataset) = 0.7400
 - Churn prediction = 0

 Random Forest Classifier Results:
-- R^2 (full dataset) = 0.9569
+- R^2 (full dataset) = 0.9568
-- R^2 (Trained 80% of the dataset) = 0.9957
+- R^2 (Trained 80% of the dataset) = 0.9964
-- R^2 (Tested 20% of the dataset) = 0.8010
+- R^2 (Tested 20% of the dataset) = 0.7985
-- Churn prediction = 1
+- Churn prediction = 0

 Key Insight:
+- Although the Random Forest Classifier achieved the highest test score, it showed clear signs of overfitting, which reduces its reliability and makes it a less suitable choice.
-- Based on the test performance, the Support Vector Classification (SVC) achieved the highest test score AND showed no signs of overfitting, making it the most reliable model for this dataset.
-Although the Random Forest Classifier (RF) also achieved a high test score, it exhibited signs of overfitting, reducing its reliability.
+- The Support Vector Classification model recorded the next highest test score and demonstrated no signs of overfitting, making it the most appropriate model to use.